Friday 16th August

 Tuesday 30th July: Kelmarsh's own Garden Consultant, Michele Hickman will be discovering how women garden designers were rare at the beginning of the 20th Century.
 Michele will focus on the gardens here at Kelmarsh Hall being influenced by Norah Lindsey and Nancy Lancaster.

 Tuesday 13th August: We will be joined by Capt.
-William Wells, a Master Mariner; a former Ship's Captain and licenses Commercial Marine Pilot, who enjoyed a seafaring career which spanned nearly 49 years.
-In this lecture we will dicover the History and Development of Maritime London: Starting in the year AD43 before London was settled.
+William Wells, a Master Mariner; a former Ship's Captain and licensed Commercial Marine Pilot, who enjoyed a seafaring career which spanned nearly 49 years.
+In this lecture we will discover the History and Development of Maritime London: Starting in the year AD43 before London was settled.

 Tuesday 20th August: Dr Carla Brain will guide us through various guises of Venus: Not just a Pretty Face.
 Venus is often considered as simply the goddess of love and beauty, but her spheres of influence also extended to other areas – she was the goddess of gardens, seafarers, the evening star, and the revered ancestor of the Romans.

 Take a look at the full brochure here: https://issuu.com/kelmarshhall/docs/summer_lecture_series_2019/4